Entering the European market for chia seeds

 Tip:

-- Maintain strict compliance with quality requirements and deliver the quality as agreed with your buyer.
-Being careless with your standards will give buyers a reason to submit claims on quality issues.
+- Follow quality requirements closely and deliver the quality you have agreed on with your buyer.
+Being careless with your standards will give buyers a reason to submit claims about quality issues.

 Certifications as a guarantee

 Certifications are a good indication of your compliance with food safety requirements.
-They give buyers assurance, but buyers do not only rely on certifications.
-Your understanding of quality and food safety is crucial to gain their trust.
-Working according to high quality standards and a HACCP-based food safety standard is just as important as a certification itself.
-For example, your chia seeds must be fully traceable.
-When a buyer asks which pesticides have been used at the farm level, you must be able to answer that in detail.
+They assure buyers, but buyers do not rely only on certifications.
+Your understanding of quality and food safety is very important to gain trust.
+Following high-quality standards and a HACCP-based food safety standard is just as important as the certification itself.

 Tips: